AddASecond/AnnoRepo/README.md

 # AnnoRepo
-a collection of repositories for annotations
+a collection of repositories for annotations/augmentations

 classical repos
 <table>